apache/mxnet/docs/how_to/add_op_in_backend.md

 ```

 ### Unit Test
-So far, we have finished implementing the operator `quadratic` in MXNet backend.
+Now we have finished implementing the operator `quadratic` in MXNet backend.
 In order to unit test it in frontend, we need to add the following code
 to the python file `test_operator.py`.
 Note that while testing the
 forward pass is straightforward using `mx.nd.quadratic`, testing